mhannon11/home-assistant.io-zimi/source/_integrations/zimi.markdown

 The Zimi integration allows you to connect your Zimi Cloud Controller to Home Assistant.
 The Zimi Cloud Controller can control compatible Zimi-based devices connected to it.

+Note: The Zimi integration is still being developed, and not all entities are supported at the moment.

 {% include integrations/config_flow.md %}

 You will be prompted to configure the gateway through the Home Assistant interface.
 The configuration process is very simple: when prompted, enter the your Zimi Cloud Controller IP and port, or leave the IP blank for auto-discovery on LAN.